-- When hydrants are received, they should be handled carefully to avoid breakage and damage to flanges.
+- 1. When hydrants are received, they should be handled carefully to avoid damage.
 Keep hydrants closed until they are installed.
-Protect stored hydrants from the elements. - Before installation of hydrant, clean piping, base and drain ring of hydrant of any rocks, sand and/or foreign material.
+Protect stored hydrants from the elements. - 2.
+Before installation of hydrant, clean piping, base and drain ring of hydrant of any rocks, sand and/or foreign material.
 Check for loose bolts at base, ground line and cover.
-Tighten if necessary. - 3.
+Tighten if necessary to 80 ft-lbs. - 3.
 Hydrants shall be located as shown or as directed and in a manner to provide complete accessibility, and also in such a manner that the possibility of damage from vehicles or injury to pedestrians will be minimized.
 Locate hydrants as detailed in AWWA M17 and/or in accordance with applicable fire codes, the requirements of local fire authority, or the applicable municipal design standard. - 4.
-All hydrants shall stand plumb and shall have their nozzles parallel with or at right angles to the curb, with the pumper nozzle facing the curb, except that hydrants having two hose nozzles 90° apart shall be set with each nozzle facing the curb at the angle of 45°. - 5.
-It is recommended practice to install an auxiliary or secondary gate valve in the lateral between the hydrant and the main to permit inspection and repair of the hydrant without shutting down mains.
+All hydrants shall stand plumb and shall have their nozzles parallel with or at right angles to the curb, with the pumper nozzle facing the curb, except that hydrants having two hose nozzles 90° apart shall be set with each nozzle facing the curb at the angle of 45°.
+Hydrants shall be set to the established grade, with nozzles at least 18 in. above the ground, as shown or as directed by the engineer. - 5.
+It is recommended practice to install an auxiliary or secondary gate valve in the lateral between the hydrant and the main to permit inspection or repair of the hydrant without shutting down mains.
 The use of AMERICAN Flow Control Series 2500 Resilient Wedge Gate Valves are recommended. - 6.
 On traffic hydrants, surrounding soil must be adequately compacted around the barrel to support the lower barrel against transferring the force of a vehicular impact to the base.
 If the soil is too sandy and will not support the loads, pour a concrete pad around the barrel at or near the ground line at least 6 inches thick and 36 inches in diameter for barrel support.